 It’s a different way of doing things, but one that takes a little more time and energy (although when it comes to fighting weariness, it couldn’t be more effective!).

-It can also be considered in special situations (moving to a different climatic zone or planning a trip around the world, for people who often change clothes sizes…).
+It can also be considered in special situations (moving to a different climatic zone, planning a trip around the world, for people who often change clothes sizes…).

 But I insist, this means playing the minimalism game to the hilt!